johnwright/diffa/release-notes/next.md

 * [107] - Added the ability to initiate a scan from behind a firewall
 * [84]  - If we've got at least two endpoints defined, then try to make selecting the endpoints in the settings page sensible
+* [129] - Improvements to the inventory submission form, including a JavaScript date picker for date range categories.

 ## General Maintenance